Teams lose control when approvals fall behind the workflow. A task that once required review can become a stream of recommendations no one challenges.

 Automation must stop cleanly.
 If the workflow produces strange outputs, takes aggressive actions, or surfaces a hidden permission problem, operators need a pause path, containment, rollback, and a return to manual review.

-Teams postpone these questions during rollout.
+Teams often postpone these questions during rollout.
 Once the workflow is embedded in daily operations, they become harder to answer.

 Choose the first automation targets carefully.